TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2024.md

 * Hypothesis: An application's resilience is, in part, proportional to how often its recovery workflows are executed
 * Naive architecture with a fresh connection for every message is much more resilient ...
 * Best middle ground is to regularly recreate connections.
 Have a maximum lifetime, for example a few minutes.
-* Takeaways: Resilient system embrace and expect failure at all layers.
+* Takeaways: Resilient systems embrace and expect failure at all layers.
 The most resilient workflows are ones that happen all the time as part of normal operations.
 Connection management is a good indicator of how well a service team thinks about resilience.

 ### Is it a problem or a deployment?